2600hz/kazoo/applications/crossbar/doc/faxes.md

 ----- | -----------
 `attaching_files` | A fax job was submitted via the api (with a multipart/related content type) or smtp and we are in the process of attaching the files to the fax job.
-`pending` | Fax waiting to be picked up by the fax sending job `failed` | If we can't retrieve the fax document via a requests URL, the state will be "failed" and the error text will contain "could not retrieve file, http response <XXX>"
+`pending` | Fax waiting to be picked up by the fax sending job `failed` | If we can't retrieve the fax document via a requests URL, the state will be "failed" and the error text will contain "could not retrieve file, http response XXX"
 `processing` | Faxes that are actively picked up by the fax worker and are being processed `completed` | Faxes that are finished sending
 `failed` | Faxes that did not successfully send after all allotted retries are in state "failed".
 We pass-thru the FreeSWITCH error code in this case.

 ### Sending Outbound Faxes